Feedback Control of a Recirculating Bioreactor with Electrophoretic Removal of Inhibitory Extracellular DNA: Introduction

 \section{Introduction}

-Continuous bioprocesses based on chemostat operation are widely adopted in biomanufacturing because they enable near steady-state operation with stable productivity and product quality \cite{Meena2021,JBiotec2015}.
-However, classical chemostat operation requires a continuous supply of fresh medium and a continuous discharge of culture broth.
-Increasingly strict environmental regulations and circular-economy policies have pushed industrial bioprocesses toward reduced-discharge or recirculating configurations \cite{Whitford2022,Fernandes2023,Klok2025}.
+Continuous bioprocesses based on chemostat operation are widely used in biomanufacturing because they enable near steady-state operation, stable productivity, and consistent product quality \cite{Meena2021,JBiotec2015}. {The control of such systems has been extensively studied and various control strategies, like model predictive control, adaptive control, and observer-based strategies, have been applied to fed-batch, continuous, and perfusion processes for feed-rate regulation, productivity optimization, and robust operation under parameter uncertainty \cite{BarzagaMartell2021,Pappenreiter2022,Pataro2023}.} However, conventional chemostats require a continuous supply of fresh medium and a continuous discharge of culture broth, therefore, in view of increasingly stringent environmental requirements and circular-economy targets, reduced-discharge and recirculating configurations are becoming increasingly relevant \cite{Fernandes2023,Klok2025}.

-While recirculation can significantly reduce water consumption and effluent generation, it may also cause the accumulation of inhibitory compounds in the culture medium, leading to reduced productivity \cite{Hsiao1994,Borole2009}.
-In particular, extracellular DNA released during microbial growth has recently been identified as a potent inhibitor of cell proliferation when its concentration exceeds a critical threshold \cite{deAlteriis2023, Mazzoleni2015a}.
-To mitigate this effect, we consider the integration of an electrophoretic filtration module that exploits the strong electric charge of DNA molecules to selectively remove them from the recirculating stream \cite{Mazzoleni2014p}.
-Although the filtration device is currently under experimental validation, in this work we assume its availability and focus on the design of a control framework that jointly regulates the dilution rate and the activation of the filtration unit to maximize the economic performance of the bioprocess.

-We develop two feedback control strategies and compare their performance.
-The first combines online state and parameter estimation via an Unscented Kalman Filter (UKF) with an adaptive Model Predictive Controller (MPC) that optimizes the control inputs over a receding horizon.
-The second is a simpler policy pairing bang--bang regulation of the filtration unit with a lookup-table selection of the dilution rate, also driven by UKF estimates.
-Both strategies are validated through closed-loop simulations of the nonlinear process model under nominal and perturbed parameter conditions, and compared in terms of cumulative economic profit.

-To the best of the authors' knowledge, this is the first work to address the feedback control of a bioreactor in which extracellular DNA accumulation acts as a growth inhibitor and is actively removed through electrophoretic filtration.
-While model predictive control of bioreactors has been extensively studied in the literature \cite{Ramaswamy2005}, and the inhibitory role of extracellular DNA has been recently characterized experimentally \cite{deAlteriis2023, Mazzoleni2015a}, the integration of these two aspects into a unified estimation and control framework is novel.
-In particular, the joint online estimation of states and kinetic parameters enables the adaptive controller to compensate for the significant parametric uncertainty that characterizes biological systems, without requiring accurate prior knowledge of the growth kinetics.